 Most of us have been confronted with that all-too-frequent question, “so…what do YOU do”?
 How often have we felt the pressure or discomfort of having to confidently reply with a well-prepared elevator speech?
-And yet how does the elevator speech do justice to our personal career stories?
-They involve our varied experiences, our myriad interests, our developing skills, our professional choices, our desired career paths, even our abandoned ones.
+And yet how does the elevator speech do justice to our relationship with work, to our personal career stories?
+This relationship and these stories include our varied experiences, our myriad interests, our developing skills, our professional choices, our desired career paths, even our abandoned ones.
 How to summarize all that creatively and compellingly?
 And how indeed will this summary be heard?

 Many clients I work with struggle to create and comfortably express the elevator speech.
 This struggle is understandable when many of us do not have one career path or one professional role we can easily describe.
 Many of us have experienced or are currently experiencing new work realities and are having to redefine what work and career mean to us.
 There are those navigating job loss and career transitions.
 There are those who are experiencing stress, burnout; others are having to change the way they work.
 There are young adults wondering how to construct careers that are personally fulfilling, engaging, and yet will inevitably change.
 And there are those who are re-imagining “retirement”, a stage in life now increasingly marked by a continuation of work and new career paths.

-In each of these broad areas, the clients I see have a unique array of diverse work and educational experiences, innate talents and learned skills.
-All of this contributes to highly nuanced and unique career stories.
+In each of these broad areas, the clients I see have a unique array of diverse life, work and educational experiences, innate talents and learned skills.
+All of this contributes to a highly nuanced and unique relationship with work that extends over our lifetime.
+And within this relationship there are multiple career stories.
 So how can we create and better articulate our personal career stories and by extension, change the elevator speech?

 What makes up our personal career stories?